geckour/Glyph/README.md

 If you notice bugs, I'm grad and willing to report on [Issues](https://github.com/geckour/Glyph/issues).

-Thanks to [The Glyphtionary](http://glyphtionary.com/), and many of site provides patterns of Glyph sequence.
+Thanks to [The Glyphtionary](http://glyphtionary.com/), many of site provides patterns of Glyph sequence, and all of supporters.